-Results for each of the three outcomes, using Equation 5, are reported in Table 2.
-The coefficient on Monument represents the treatment effect among whites.
-The coefficient on MonumentBlack represents the differential effect for Blacks compared to whites.
-Column (1) shows the causal effect of the presence of a Confederate monument on respondents' willingness to relocate to that city, following an abstract job offer, similar to their most recent job.
-The presence of the monument reduces whites' willingness to move by 0.301 standard deviations.
-The effect is significantly larger for African Americans, with a reduction of 0.533 standard deviations.
-Column (2) shows that monuments also influence responses to more concrete and tailored job offers, including information such as wage, sector, and weekly hours.
-In this case, the monument decreases whites' willingness to move by 0.333 standard deviations, and it decreases African Americans' willingness to move by 0.333 standard deviations.
-Last, column (3) shows that the treatment increases reservation wages.
-The increase is by 8.3% for whites and by 20.7% for African Americans, equivalent to an average of more than \$15,000.
-To sum up, the treatment effect is strong and significant in both groups, but the effect for African Americans is about twice the size of the effect for whites.
+Formal results for each of the three outcomes, using Equation 5, are reported in Table 2.
+Column (1) shows the causal effect of the presence of a Confederate monument on the African Americans' willingness to relocate to that city, assuming they were offered a job similar to their most recent one.
+The presence of the monument reduces their willingness to move by 0.57 standard deviations.
+Column (2) shows that monuments also influence responses to more concrete and tailored job offers, including considerations such as wage, sector, and weekly hours.
+In this case, the monument decreases the willingness to move by 0.36 standard deviations.
+Last, column (3) shows that the treatment increases reservation wages for African Americans by 18.5%, equivalent to an average of \$13,000.